Why carry on learning post 16

 Everyone has to be in some form of recognised education and training

-until at least their 18th birthday, (most young people already stay on
+until at least their 18th birthday.

 No-one will be forced to stay at school – there are a range of choices: